Woseseltops/fowlt/README.md

 **HOW TO USE**

 1. __Start the servers__.
 For its context-based modules Fowlt uses two servers that should be running on the localhost.
 One server is for the so-called WoprCheckerModule, the other is for all modules that check for confusibles.
-These servers can be started by running servers/start_woprserver.py and servers/start_timbleserver.py respectively.
+These servers can be started by running servers/start_woprserver.py and servers/start_timblserver.py respectively.
 If you don't start these servers, Fowlt will run, but without its most important functionality.

 2. __Start the processchain__.
 Once the servers are running, you can use Fowlt itself by running fowlt_processchain.py.
 This script currently takes only one argument, which is the name of the document you want to correct.
 This can be any document that contains plain UTF-8 text.

+3. __If you're ready, stop the servers__.
+The Woprserver stops automatically if you interrupt the program in one way or the other, but the Timblserver has to be killed actively.
+This can be done by running servers/stoptimblserver.py.

 **HOW TO UPDATE**